Two railroad crossings are temporarily closed in Texas. Will there be a significant impact on trade?

 WHAT IS THE ECONOMIC IMPACT?

-Union Pacific and BNSF are the two carriers affected by the rail closures in Texas.
-Between them, 24 trains typically use the railroad systems daily to move agricultural products, automotive parts, finished vehicles, chemicals, and other consumer goods, according to the Association of American Railroads.
+Union Pacific and BNSF are the two railroads directly affected by the rail closures in Texas.
+Between them, 24 trains typically use the railroads daily to move agricultural products, automotive parts, finished vehicles, chemicals, and other consumer goods, according to the Association of American Railroads.

-Union Pacific estimated its losses — in goods, wages and transportation costs — will exceed $200 million a day if the crossings in both cities remain closed.
+Union Pacific estimates the total losses for all impacted industries — in goods, wages and transportation costs — in excess of $200 million a day.
 The railroad giant said the two crossings make up 45% of its cross-border business and that it cannot shift trains to other gateways.

 BNSF did not provide a dollar estimate of losses but said it anticipates an impact to employees and a significant “downstream effect across our system, since those trains then travel throughout our 32,500-mile network," according to a statement shared with the Associated Press.

-Note: This story has been corrected to show that Union Pacific did not estimate its own losses due to the closures at more than $200 million a day, but that it estimated total losses for all businesses at that amount.